spark-engine/event/README.md

 - <a href="#ready">event.<code>ready()</code></a>
 - <a href="#change">event.<code>change()</code></a>

-For standard DOM or keyboard events use these.
+For DOM and keyboard events use these.

 - <a href="#on">event.<code>on()</code></a>
 - <a href="#one">event.<code>one()</code></a>